zachlagden/zachlagden/README.md

 ## ⚡ Beyond Code

 When I'm not immersed in technology, you'll find me:
-- Playing golf
-- Creating music
 - Training at the gym
+- Listening to music
+- Playing some games

 ---